Rushank008/Diary_Flask/README.md

 # Diary_Flask
-Made a Copy of diary this time in Flask and mysql
+Made a Copy of the diary web this time in Flask and mysql This is just basic diary with multiuser .